indeedeng/Mariner-Issue-Collector/README.md

 ## Mariner Issue Collector As A GitHub Action

-Mariner ships with a default GitHub Action that runs every 8 hours to generate a fresh issue list.
-Details are in the [action YAML file](./.github/workflows/main.yml)
+Mariner ships with a default GitHub Action that runs every 8 hours to generate a fresh issue list, and commit that issue list back into the GitHub repository.
+Any fork of this repository will automatically include this action, as it is triggered by the existance of the [action YAML file](./.github/workflows/main.yml).

 ## Getting Help